What does The Global Biodiversity Standard certify?

-The Global Biodiversity Standard is a site-based certification scheme.
-Sites that have improved biodiversity will be certified provided they score sufficiently highly against the eight criteria.
+The Global Biodiversity Standard (TGBS) is a site-based certification scheme.
+Sites that have achieved an increase in biodiversity relative to their initial conditions will be certified, provided they achieve a sufficiently high score against the eight criteria of the framework.
 The Global Biodiversity Standard does not certify organisations or trade activities.

-What ecosystems does The Global Biodiversity Standard apply to?
+What ecosystem types does The Global Biodiversity Standard encompass?

 Do different types of projects have different scoring systems?

 All projects are assessed using the same scoring system.
-The assessment methodology has been developed to function for a wide range of projects across the restorative continuum.
-The methodology recognises change in biodiversity, ecosystem integrity and protection since the project’s inception rather than absolute levels.
-Consequently, the starting condition does not affect the ability for a site to be certified.
+The assessment methodology has been developed to function for a wide range of projects across the restorative continuum, including protected areas, ecological restoration sites, rehabilitative agriculture (e.g., agroforestry) projects, and tree plantations.
+The methodology assesses and scores change in biodiversity, ecosystem integrity, protection, stakeholder engagement and social benefits, and monitoring, evaluation and adaptive management, between the project’s inceptions and the date of assessment, rather than absolute levels.

 Is The Global Biodiversity Standard certification a one-time evaluation?